This Discussion channel is currently closed.

 Default_avatar

-Greg Schieber over 6 years ago
+Greg Schieber about 7 years ago

 I argue that in the area of distributed electrical generation--an area in which our state should have great interest in promoting sustainable integration of distributed generation into the existing electrical grid--there should be statewide public oversight.
 We need the proper checks and balances to make certain that no particular utility, investor owned or co-op owned, takes unjustified negative action toward producers that may 1) upset a producer's investment in their equipment, 2) inhibit growth of renewable energy sources in MN, or 3) treats producers unjustly as compared to other non-producers.
 In a perfect world, state oversight is unnecessary.
 Local decisions made by utilities would be 100% justifiable.
 We all recognize, however, that individual actors or companies do not always "get it right."
 Those co-ops and utilities that are communicating with their constituents and making decisions supported by the evidence and their constituents should not fear state oversight.
 Removing all state oversight simply leaves opportunity for some folks to take advantage, whether intentional or unintentional.
 So, yes, the MPUC should scrutinize any fees being assessed by utilities on distributed generator producers because there exists a strong public interest in making certain development of renewable energy is done in a fair and sustainable manner throughout the state.
 Utilities do not need a blank check when it comes to assessment of fees, and instead there needs to be some mechanism for accountability to prevent or remedy abuse.